 Teaching & assessment

-Various assessment methods will be used including examinations for theoretical subjects, formal presentations, reports and practical demonstrations for project work with an additional viva voce examinations for final year individual projects.
-Students are expected to review lecture material after lectures to support their learning and to preview laboratory scripts before coming to laboratory sessions.
-Basic to the industrial workplace is group working, where excellent written and verbal communication skills are highly valued and sought after; these will be developed and assessed formally as part of project-based work.
+Various assessment methods will be used including examinations for theoretical subjects, formal presentations, reports and practical demonstrations for project work with an additional viva voce examination for final year individual projects.
+You will be expected to review material after lectures to support your learning and to preview scripts before coming to laboratory sessions.

 All students will have an allocated Personal Advisor as someone with whom any issues can be discussed to enable appropriate advice and help to be given as appropriate.